Frieder Weissmann: Life and career

 Weissmann was born in Langen, Hesse.
 His civil name was Samuel, which he kept - in the form Semy or Semmy - until 1916.
 After that, he preferred the first name Friedrich or Frieder in combination with Samuel, which was soon shortened to S. before disappearing altogether.
 In the 1920s, Peter was added as a third first name.
 Other surviving stage names are Ping-Pong and Marco Ibanez.

 Weissmann grew up in Frankfurt, where his father Ignatz Isidor Weissmann (1863-1939) was Hazzan of the Hauptsynagoge from 1894 to 1937.
-After graduating from the Goethe Grammar School, he studied law in Heidelberg for one semester in 1911, then philosophy, art history and music history at the Munich University until 1914.
+After graduating from the Goethe Grammar School, he studied law at Heidelberg University for one semester in 1911, then philosophy, art history and music history at the Ludwig-Maximilians-Universität München until 1914.
 In Heidelberg, he received composition lessons from Philipp Wolfrum, in Munich from Walter Braunfels.
 At the outbreak of the First World War, he took the first step towards a conducting career and became répétiteur under Ludwig Rottenberg at the Frankfurt Opera (1914/16).
 In 1916/17, he was engaged as second Kapellmeister at the Stadttheater Stettin.
 From 1917 to 1921, he worked as a freelance concert kapellmeister and répétiteur in Berlin, Frankfurt and Munich.
 In all three cities he also appeared as a composer.

-In 1920, he was awarded a doctorate from the Faculty of Philosophy at Munich University with a dissertation on the composer Georg Abraham Schneider (1770-1839).
+In 1920, he was awarded a doctorate from the Faculty of Philosophy at the Ludwig-Maximilians-Universität München with a dissertation on the composer Georg Abraham Schneider (1770-1839).
 This was followed in 1921 by an engagement as répétiteur and conductor at the Berlin State Opera, where he worked under Max von Schillings and Erich Kleiber until 1924.
 At the same time, Weissmann started a years-long close collaboration with the Berlin record company Carl Lindström AG, for whose Parlophon and Odeon brands he musically directed some 2,000 recordings until 1933.
 In 1924, he moved to the opera house of Münster as first Kapellmeister (1924/25), then in the same capacity to the opera house in Königsberg (1926/27).
 From 1926 to 1932, he was permanent guest conductor of the Dresden Philharmonic.
 From 1930 onwards, there was increased collaboration with radio orchestras in Stuttgart and Hamburg.
 In 1931, alongside Ernst Kunwald, he became conductor of the Berlin Symphony Orchestra, the former Blüthner Orchestra, which had merged with the Berlin Philharmonic in autumn 1932.
 With the Berlin Philharmonic he was only able to conduct four concerts and record one disc (Overture to Wagner's opera Rienzi) until January 1933.